 Dr. Bobby Middlebrooks is a Professor at the University of Southern Mississippi.
+He has been an active part of this project for both years one and two; year three will provide the necessary closure for his part of the project.
 He has an immunology laboratory that focuses on the basic components and functioning of the immune systems of marine vertebrates.
 He has developed immunodiagnostic assays for pinnipeds and is highly qualified to undertake the immunological aspects of this study.
-He will be responsible for the developing any specific reagents necessary to assay for immunoglobulins in harbor seals, as well as for performing and analyzing the results from those assays.
+He is responsible for performing and analyzing the results from the immunological assays.
 His curriculum vita is attached.

 Salaries have been included for a research associate and a graduate student.
-The research associate will assist with the overall coordination of the sample collection from the captive seals as well as organize and coordinate sample collections from the rehabilitation seals.
-The research associate will also work with community facilitators to increase the sample size of rehab seals entering ASLC.
-This will include collaborations with the Civil Air Patrol or Coast Guard to assist with transport of seals from nearby communities.
-In addition, the research associate will work in the endocrinology lab at ASLC and help to maintain quality control and assurance standards for the assays performed there.
+The research associate will assist with the overall coordination of the sample collection from all seals.
+The research associate will also work to analyze data and assist in the submission of manuscripts for publication.

-The graduate student will be responsible for drafting the experimental designs and sampling protocols.
-They will assist with the sample collections and perform the laboratory work.
+The graduate student is responsible for organizing the sample collections and performs the laboratory work.
 With assistance from the PI, they will analyze the data and present them in graphical and tabular form.
 They will be responsible for the first draft of any manuscripts that arise from the work included in their thesis or dissertation.